mbottini/concept2haskell/writeup.md

 `getFrames` functions are named the same thing and kept distinct from one another with the above namespace requirement.
 Not a big deal, but a little extra typing that didn't need to happen.

+If I had to rewrite the program, I would have done more work with `class`es.
+I had a couple of really repetitive sections of code where I was writing

+    foo :: Supertype -> bar
+    foo (subtype1 w) = foo w
+    foo (subtype2 w) = foo w

+It's not *that* much more code, but as soon as I see stuff like that, I know that the code could use some refactoring.

 Up until I hit the JSON segment, which involves a lot of converting various types to `String` and doesn't allow this, I had the luxury of being able to